-iOS 7 for iPad previewed in screenshots from tweaked simulatorAlex Wagner - Deputy Managing Editor, News Desk
+iOS 7 for iPad previewed in screenshots from tweaked simulatorAlex Wagner - Editorial Director of News and Content

 It's now been a full week since Apple took the wraps off of iOS 7, and since then many folks have been digging into the new software and discovering all of the changes that've been made.
 However, one aspect of iOS 7 that's still a mystery is how it'll look on the larger screen of the iPad, as said during WWDC that the tablet-specific version of iOS 7 would be arriving in the coming weeks.
 German site apfelpage.de and registered developer Sonny Dickson apparently don't feel like waiting until then, though, and as a result they've tweaked the iOS 7 simulator to support the iPad and posted screenshots of what they saw.